oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-03-console.md

 In this workshop, you will:

-* Get to know how to call the key value detection model created in [previous lab](./lab-02-model_training.md)
+* Get to know how to call the key value extraction model created in [previous lab](./lab-02-model_training.md)

 ## Task: Invoke model through OCI console
 * Once the model is active, select **"Analyze"** under _Resources_ header on the left hand side of the console